agile0/Samsung-Data-Project/README.md

 The raw data was captured from the smartphone's accelerometer and gyroscope.
 It was organized in two differents datasets (train and test sets) with separate labels and subjects.
 70% of individuals contribute to complete the train set and the rest 30% fullfill the test set.

-Both data sets were merged in a single dataframe including its corresponding labels and subjects (individuals performing the activity).
-Measurements on the mean and standard deviations variables were selected from each measurement.
-Train and test labels were named according to the activity labels document.

-### Files included
+  ## Raw text files

+#### Train information
 - X_train.txt: Training set.
 - y_train.txt: Training labels.
 - subject_train.txt: Individual who performed the activity.

+#### Test information
 - X_test.txt: Test set.
 - y_test.txt: Test labels.
 - subject_test.txt: Individual who performed the activity.

+#### Common information to train and test data sets
 - activity_labels.txt: Number associated to each activity.
-- features.txt:
+- features.txt: Variable names

+Using the script presented below and the list of actions described in the codebook we obtain the outcome text file

+  ## Script files
+- run_analysis.R

+Both data sets were merged in a single dataframe including its corresponding labels and subjects (individuals performing the activity).
+Measurements on the mean and standard deviations variables were selected from each measurement.
+Train and test labels were named according to the activity labels document.

+  ## Outcome text file
+- hdactivity.txt: Output data set composed by train and test sets.
+Measurements on the mean and standard deviation variables grouped by individual and activity.

+Finally to create the codebook and describe every variable we used the package 'memsc'.
+Execute the hdactivity_codebook.R script will generate a textfile with a complete summary of our data.